-Georgia's Reinsurance Program will be a claims-based model with an attachment point, cap, and a tiered coinsurance rate.
+Georgia's Reinsurance Program will apply to all ACA-compliant, non-grandfathered individual market plans and will be a claims-based model with an attachment point, cap, and a tiered coinsurance rate.
 The attachment point is where the program will begin to reimburse the carrier for a percentage of high-cost claims up to the cap amount.
 The applied coinsurance rate will be based upon rating region.
 Higher coinsurance rates will be applied to high-cost regions to bring the premiums in these regions closer to the statewide average.